 Induction is a key tool in supporting our new research staff to settle into their role and familiarise themselves with the University.
 Key information includes:

-• Staff induction webpages - Documents and information for new research staff to read through in their first week at work, together with departmental resources to ensure a smooth induction process.
+• Staff induction webpages - documents and information for new research staff to read through in their first weeks at work, together with departmental resources to ensure a smooth induction process.
+In addition, the University offers a dedicated Research Staff Induction to support new research staff to navigate the expectations, processes and available support for their roles.

 The following Family-Friendly benefits and policies apply to our staff: